DFHack/dfhack/docs/dev/Lua API.rst

   Returns true if the unit is within a box defined by the specified coordinates.
-Make sure the unit is flagged active and is present in ``world.units.active`` first, as the result may indicate that the unit died or left map here.
+Make sure the unit is flagged active and is present in ``world.units.active`` first, as the result may indicate that the unit died or left the map here.

 * ``dfhack.units.getUnitsInBox(x1,y1,z1,x2,y2,z2[,filter])``